radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 1. Select a global profile project from the drop-down menu and click Confirm.

->**Note – if you have only one global profile project, skip this step.**
+>[!note] If you have only one global profile project, skip this step.

 2. Select a data source tab.

 ![An image showing ](Media/Image3.8.jpg)

-Figure 3.
-8 : Selecting a Data Source Tab
+Figure 3.8 : Selecting a Data Source Tab

 3. Click the Edit Templates button.
 The Editor View is displayed.

->**Note – see the [Templates](#templates) section for information on requirements for template access.**
+>[!note] See the [Templates](#templates) section for information on requirements for template access.

-4. From the drop-down menu, select modify.
+1. From the drop-down menu, select modify.
-5. Click the attribute that you want to make editable.
+2. Click the attribute that you want to make editable.
-6. In the Label Options section on the right, check the Editable check box.
+3. In the Label Options section on the right, check the Editable check box.
-7. Click Save Options.
+4. Click Save Options.

->**Note – if you do not make label option changes, skip this step.
+>[!note] If you do not make label option changes, skip this step.

 8. Click Save.
 9. Click Back to Global Profile.